elastisys/compliantkubernetes-apps/migration/v0.30/README.md

 ### Important - PodSecurityPolicies

-This release of apps includes PodSecurityAdmission labels and OPA Gatekeepers PodSecurityPolicies.
+> **Warning**: This release of apps migrates from Kubernetes PodSecurityPolicies to Kubernetes PodSecurityStandards using namespace labels and Gatekeeper PodSecurityPolicies using constraints and mutations.

-After doing the upgrade it is possible to disable kubernetes PodSecurityPolicy admission.
+After performing the upgrade it is possible to disable Kubernetes PodSecurityPolicy admission.

 After doing the `disruptive` step for either the automatic or manual method, you should follow these steps to disable Kubernetes PSP: